t-genc/Rick-and-Morty-Case-Study/README.md

 ## Getting Started
+You can access build files under `builds/` folder

 To run the project locally, follow these steps:
 ### 1. Set Up Environment Variables
 - Rename `.env.example` to `.env`.